 In a survey, negotiating parties were told that time is money and that they should get straight down to business and agree on outcomes.
 30% of the teams ended in deadlock.
 When encouraged to socially interact beforehand to exchange information and look for similarities, deadlocked outcomes dropped to 6%.
 Among the other 94%, both negotiating parties ended up with better financial outcomes.

 In another example, M&A negotiation times reduced from around 9 months to around 6 months, saving millions, when CEOs arrived early for meetings and looked for a personal connection.
 Humanising all your interactions pays off substantially.

 6. Social proof

 Humans are a collective group in an ecosystem.
 Behavior that is studied tends to increase that behavior.
 Highlighting favorable action will help to pull others in that direction.
 So, providing evidence of what large numbers of people are doing that’s clearly productive, especially among a relevant group, is persuasive.
 This can be a useful concept to bring into presentations or proposals when you want to influence higher ranks positively.

 How your personal brand can enrich your stakeholder relationships

 Your personal brand has a big influence on all your professional relationships.
 Those with stakeholders matter more than most.
 Exactly which stakeholders do you need to consider?

-It’s usually a broad net, including colleagues, the wider community in your organisation, your sector or industry, related sectors, previous colleagues, personal contacts and, especially, leaders both within and outside of your organisation that you could benefit by impressing.
+It’s usually a broad net, including colleagues, the wider community in your organization, your sector or industry, related sectors, previous colleagues, personal contacts and, especially, leaders both within and outside of your organization that you could benefit by impressing.